 If you don’t have enough time to complete or take part in this challenge today, then why not pick and choose some of the ideas or schedule some time later in the school year to take part.
 Reading at any time of year is important for health and happiness!

 As well as thinking of students’ wellbeing, it is just as important to the National Literacy Trust to help support teachers too.
-In November, in partnership with Wesleyan, we launched a Teacher Wellbeing website.
+In partnership with Wesleyan, we launched a Teacher Wellbeing website.
 Created in response to the urgent need for support among overstretched and time-poor teachers, the free website features resources and advice from experts in order to inspire and assist.

 With support from Wesleyan, we hope to give back to teachers after a tumultuous period during the pandemic, and help the education system recover from the ongoing effects of COVID-19.
-The new Teacher Wellbeing platform is dedicated to supporting and improving all education professionals’ mental wellbeing so please do take a look.
+The Teacher Wellbeing platform is dedicated to supporting and improving all education professionals’ mental wellbeing so please do take a look.